AlexPoone/universal_best_practices/README.md

 >
 > "I don't hate _ _ anymore, I just pity.
 Something needs to be done to save the poor people in _ _.
 And someone needs to do it".
 >
+> "The rudeness has nothing to do with the high cost of living and business, as talent and hard work mean nothing in front of systematic class consolidation."
+>
 > "We can't even get along with ourselves."

 How can people from that city be efficient leaders?
 The servant leadership movement asserts that leaders have a duty to focus ***primarily*** on their subordinates' well-being.
 When a colleague has low job satisfaction, how can she/he be productive?